 Selecting your CSV file

 Importing is an easy step-by-step process using the Import Wizard.
-First, you select your CSV file and then you specify its properties, next you map the fields in your data to those in Pipeliner, then you preview the records to be imported (which allows you to check that your mappings are correct and identifies any invalid records) and, finally, you accept the records which complete the import.
+First, you select your CSV file and then you specify its properties and decide on deduplication settings, next you map the fields in your data to those in Pipeliner (and save it as a “Template” so you can re-use it easily), then you preview the records to be imported (which allows you to check that your mappings are correct and identifies any invalid records) and, finally, you accept the records which complete the import.

-NOTE: Once you've selected Accept, your records will be imported and, if you've made a mistake, you'll need to find and delete the imported records — there is no Undo option.
+NOTE: Once you've selected Accept All, your records will be imported and, if you've made a mistake, you'll need to find and delete the imported records — there is no Undo option.

 Next click on the “Click here to upload” link ⤵